wacncontent/CustomizeTool/addCommentOutput/articles/notification-hubs/notification-hubs-windows-store-dotnet-get-started.md

    	This adds the required Windows Store registration information to the application manifest.

-7. (Optional) Repeat steps <!-- deleted by customization 4–6 --><!-- keep by customization: begin --> 4�6 <!-- keep by customization: end --> for the Windows Phone Store app project.
+7. (Optional) Repeat steps 4鈥? for the Windows Phone Store app project.

 8. Back on the Windows Dev Center page for your new app, click **Services**, click **Push notifications**, and then click **Live Services site** under **Windows Push Notification Services (WNS) and Windows Azure Mobile Services**.